TimeToogo/Pinq/queries-and-expressions.md

    are cached using the configured cache adapter.
  - The retrieved parameter values are matched against the query parameters.

-Both the query object and resolved parameter values are interpreted to retrieve the underlying parameter values.
+Both the query object and resolved parameter values are interpreted to execute the query.

 Representing functions as objects
 =================================